-Based on that information, here’s the plan I came up with.
+Based on that, here’s the plan I came up with.

-- I’m creating one meal menu each week.
-That gives me time to wander through local groceries to see what’s available, make phone calls to search for missing ingredients, etc.
+- I started by creating one meal menu each week.
+That gave me time to wander through local groceries to see what was available, make phone calls to search for missing ingredients, etc.

-- I’m posting all the menus and recipes to this blog, and one recipe each week for the Tuesday Bellingham Herald food section.
+- I’ve posted the menus and recipes to this blog, and I write an article with one recipe each week for the Tuesday Bellingham Herald food section.

 - I’m also blogging notes about the problems, solutions, resources, and insights I discover along the way so others won’t have to start from scratch.

-While this might sound like a slow process, I’m finding that the rate of change accelerates.
+While this might sound like a slow process, I’ve found that the rate of change accelerates.
 For example, when I created the first menu in February of 2010 I was starting completely from scratch.
 I didn’t know what was available at that time of the year and I had almost no locally produced ingredients on hand except garlic.
 Now I have a pretty good idea what foods I can expect to find, so creating a menu is getting faster.
-Also, as each menu is completed, locally produced ingredients are left over for use in other meals during the rest of the week.
-As I run out of things, I’m replacing them as much as possible with local products.
-In this way, I expect it will only take about a year to become a full-fledged Whatcom locavore.
+Also, as each menu was completed, locally produced ingredients were left over for use in other meals during the rest of the week.
+As I ran out of things, I replaced them as much as possible with local products.
+In this way, I expected it to only take about a year to become a full-fledged Whatcom locavore.

 You Can Help

-If you are trying to make the locavore transition, too, please share your ideas and tips.
+If you are trying to transition to locavore eating, please share your ideas and tips.
 If you know of Whatcom County food producers who sell through local markets or are willing to sell direct to customers, please email me.
 While I’m no purist, I’m especially interested in food that is produced organically, sustainably, free range, pesticide/hormone/antibiotic free, minimal or recyclable packaging, etc.–you know the drill.
 If you have any favorite stories, resources, recipes, tools, seed varieties, or so on, also please let me know.